Ggorets0dev/ru-geolists-creator/README.md

 Options:
-  -h,--help                   Print this help message and exit --force                     Starts source download and build even if no updates are detected --about                     Displaying software information --check                     Checking access of all source's URLs from config --child                     Sending release notes to parent proccess (for work in chain) --init                      Initializing software by creating config and downloading all dependencies --show                      Displaying all extra sources from configuration files -a,--add                    Adding extra source to download list -f,--format TEXT ...
-Formats of geolists to generate -r,--remove UINT            Removing extra source from download list -o,--out TEXT               Path to out DIR with all lists to create
+  -h,--help                   Print this help message and exit --force                     Starts source download and build even if no updates are detected --about                     Display software information --check                     Check access of all source's URLs from config --child                     Send release notes to parent proccess (for work in chain) --init                      Initialize software by creating config and downloading all dependencies --show                      Display all extra sources from configuration files -a,--add                    Add extra source to download list --no-whitelist              Disable whitelist filtering for current session -f,--format TEXT ...
+Formats of geolists to generate -r,--remove UINT            Remove extra source from download list -o,--out TEXT               Path to out DIR with all lists to create

 Notice: When running without arguments, the update-checked mode is used